nest/ode-toolbox/README.md

 ## Prerequisites
 * ode-toolbox requires `sympy` in the version of at least `1.1.1` (`pip install sympy` installs a satisfying version)
-* For the stifness testing an installation of `PyGSL` is necessary (http://pygsl.sourceforge.net/).
-If `PyGSL` is not installed than the stiffness testing is omitted but the remainder of the analysis framework is still working.
+* For the stiffness testing, an installation of `PyGSL` is necessary (http://pygsl.sourceforge.net/).
+If `PyGSL` is not installed then the stiffness testing is omitted but the remainder of the analysis framework is still working.

 ## Usage of the analysis framework
 The `ode-toolbox` can be used either as a normal python module (cf.  tests in `tests` to see the API) or as command line application.
 The input for `ode-toolbox` is stored in `json`-files (file format will be explained in the next section).
-The entry-point for the analysis is `ode_analyzer.py`, The script expects the name of a JSON file as its only command line argument:
+The entry point for the analysis is `ode_analyzer.py`, The script expects the name of a JSON file as its only command line argument:

 ```
 python ode_analyzer.py iaf_cond_alpha.json